nirvikalpa90/Sample_Sales_Toolkit/README.md

 - Lead filter
 - Reseatch generator: Quick company research reports for sales calls

 In collab with various AI's.
+All data is fictional.